 Summer residencies are held in late June/early July, and winter residencies are held in late December/early January.
 Each of the first four semesters begins with an intensive ten-day residency on Wesleyan’s campus featuring a series of craft seminars, workshops, and readings presented by the program’s core faculty of writers and the semester’s visiting faculty.
 Information on the residency seminars is sent to students a month in advance, along with a list of assigned readings.

 Mornings of the residency are devoted to lecture- or discussion-style seminars; these mornings are interdisciplinary, offering all students instruction in fiction, creative nonfiction, and poetry.
 The final morning of the residency is dedicated to a panel discussion on topics ranging from publishing to the role of place in writing.
 The two-hour afternoon writing workshops are genre-specific.
 All of these core activities are incorporated into the Craft and Theory and Workshop courses detailed in the Course Descriptions.
+For more details on what to expect at the residency, read this excerpt from the Student Handbook (PDF).

 At the first four residencies, students complete a Semester Project Proposal in collaboration with their faculty advisors, and the semester coursework is completed at home.